viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 95.363 MHz divided by 6 gives us a DCLK of 15.894 MHz, which is very close to the value we desire.

 With ADCCLK of 15.894 MHz, we will achieve a sampling rate of 497 ksps (a single conversion cycle will take 32 ADCCLKs).

+This would allow us to use a sampling rate of 1 Msps because, with the ADCCLK frequency of 26&nbsp;MHz and 4 ADCCLKs allowed for the acquisition, we get 150&nbsp;ns acquisition time, which is more than enough.

+However, in our design, we are limited to using an ADCCLK frequency of 23.84&nbsp;MHz (95.363&nbsp;MHz divided by 4) because we must use an XADC clock of 95.363&nbsp;MHz to achieve the 629&nbsp;ns acquisition time for the unipolar input as described in the previous chapter.
+Therefore, the resulting sampling rate will be 917 ksps (a single conversion cycle will take 26 ADCCLKs).

 ## A short introduction to Zynq-7000 XADC